viebel/blog.klipse.tech/_posts/2020-11-09-immutable-manipulate.md

 1. **Manipulate** with data manipulation library (e.g Lodash.js)

 The challenge is that Immutable.js data collections are not native JavaScript objects.
-Therefore, before passing the data to a JS lib, we have to convert it to a JS object.
-In this article, we are going to show how to convert to JS without impacting the performance too much.
+Therefore, before passing the data to a JavaScript library, we have to convert it to a JavaScript object.
+In this article, we are going to show how to convert to JavaScript without impacting the performance too much.

 Let's take as an example the data of a library, that might looks similar to this nested object: